openedx/edx-platform/docs/decisions/0008-secret-key-usage.rst

 Context
 =======

-Django's Secret key is used by django to cryptographically sign various capabilities in django.
+Django's Secret key is used by Django to cryptographically sign various capabilities in Django.
 It is also used by the edx-platform in various cases as a `pepper`_ when hashing data to anonymize it while keeping it consistent.
 Some of the uses of the ``SECRET_KEY`` in edx-platform were not resilient to the key being rotated.
 As a part of ARCHBOM-1646 those code paths are being